Ausa (town): Geography

 Ausa is located at 18.25°N 76.5°E. It has an average elevation of 634 metres (2080 feet).

 History

-When Ausa was a Taluka, the recent Latur district place was a just part of this big Ausa Taluka.
+When Ausa was named Taluka, the recent Latur district place was a just part of this big Ausa Taluka.
 Ausa is as it is, but, Latur developed as a big city and a district place having more than 5 lac population.
 Ausa has an ancient fort.
 It was developed in es1200 and an iconic temple in the town is of the warkari saints Veernath and Mallinath Maharaj Ausekar.